Several weeks ago, I invited new email subscribers to share their answers to two deeply personal questions:

 (Okay, now I’m just out of control.
 Whoa!! (!!))

 Fifty percent or more is ideal.
 To rephrase that: Save half.
 That simple two-word directive is the road towards dazzling yourself with how carefree and easy your life has turned out.
-(Will and I have been saving between 55 to 77 percent of our income for the past several years.)

 Remember when you were a little kid, and the grown-ups cautioned you that adulthood is stressful?
 Hogwash.
 Total baloney.
 Being a grown-up rocks.
 The world is your playground.
 Everyday is a field trip.
 And all of it — all of it — is brought to you by saving half and investing that moolah into passive-income-assets like index funds or rental properties.

 Most of you have accomplished much harder tasks.
 You’ve learned calculus and chemistry.
 You mastered a foreign language or a musical instrument.
 You read Dostoevsky.
 Heck, you learned how to spell “Dostoevsky.”
 Or, for that matter, how to spell “Mississippi” and “hippopotamus.”

 The road to financial independence is far simpler.
 You invest in index funds and/or a handful of properties, lather/rinse/repeat, and voila, life is awesome.
 It’s easier than studying mitochondria.

 “Okay, you make a convincing (rose-tinted, but convincing) case.
 How do I save half?”

 If you’re single, the sole breadwinner, or a couple with separate finances, automatically direct-deposit half of your paycheck(s) into a savings account.
 From there, transfer it into investments, your emergency fund, or debt payoff.